Global operational risk agenda

 In today’s complex and volatile global markets, third-party relationships can be a source of competitiveness and growth.
 However, the interconnectedness of today’s environment also creates a new level of vulnerabilities as even just a single third-party event can cause significant damage.
 In this session, we will discuss how to maintain oversight and controls of third parties in a complex and changing landscape, and crucially, what’s next in TPRM?

-Director head of third-party risk management operational risk management
+Director, and head of third-party and operational risk management

 Global Head of FSI Risk & Compliance Financial Services Industry